sensu/sensu-docs/content/sensu-go/6.2/operations/maintain-sensu/migrate.md

 {{< /code >}}

 You can also access your Sensu Go configuration in JSON or YAML using sensuctl.
-For example, `sensuctl check list --format json`.
+For example, `sensuctl check list --format wrapped-json`.
 Run `sensuctl help` to see available commands.
 For more information about sensuctl's output formats (`json`, `wrapped-json`, and `yaml`), see the [sensuctl reference][5].